IBM/apiconnect-trawler/README.md

  - datapower_password - password to use with the datapower net for accessing the [DataPower REST management](https://www.ibm.com/support/knowledgecenter/SS9H2Y_7.7.0/com.ibm.dp.doc/restmgtinterface.html) interface.
  - cloudmanager_password - password to use with the manager net to retreive API Connect usage metrics.

+## Issues and feature requests

+Feature requests and issue reports are welcome as github issues through this repository.

 ## More documentation